fetchai/carpark_agent/README.md

 On the first page of the installation program there is check box "Add Python 3.7 to PATH" tick this.

-When installation is finishedm you will have a program call Git-Bash installed on your machine.
+When installation is finished, you will have a program call Git-Bash installed on your machine.
 Open it and you will be presented with a Linux style terminal window.
 Type:

     $ python --version